hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 ---

-# Confusing Defintions of Art (Definitions, Part 1)
+# Confusing Definitions of Art (Definitions, Part 1)

 **Note: I am currently considering substantial changes to this blog post based on feedback so far, perhaps wait before reading it. :)**